Inference From Visible Information And Background Knowledge: Negative Query Implication

 Note that the reduction above does not create a schema with IDs, but rather with general linear TGDs (variables can be repeated on the right).
-We do not know whether $\exists \NSB(Q, \calC, \bfS)$ is $\pspace$-hard even for constraints consisting of IDs.
+We do not know whether $\exists \NSB(Q, \calC, \bfS)$ is $\pspace$-hard even for background theories consisting of IDs.

-We can easily see that the connectedness requirement is critical for decidability:
+We can show that the connectedness requirement is critical for decidability:

 \begin{theorem} The problem $\exists\NSB(Q,\calC,\bfS)$ is undecidable as $Q$ ranges over Boolean CQs and $\calC$ over sets of $\fgtgd$s. \end{theorem}

 \begin{proof} We give a reduction from the \emph{model conservativity problem} for $\el$ TBoxes, which is shown undecidable in \cite{conservextdl}.
 Intuitively, $\el$ is a logic that defines $\fgtgd$s over relations of arity $2$, called ``TBoxes''.
 Given some TBoxes $\phi_1$ and $\phi_2$ over two schemas $\bfS_1$ and $\bfS_2$, respectively, with $\bfS_1\subseteq\bfS_2$, we say that $\phi_2$ is a \emph{model conservative extension} of $\phi_1$ if every $\bfS_1$-instance $\visinst$ that satisfies $\phi_1$ can be extended to an $\bfS_2$-instance that satisfies $\phi_2$ without changing the interpretation of the predicates in $\bfS_1$, that is, by only adding an interpretation for the relations that are in $\bfS_2$ but not in $\bfS_1$.
 The model conservativity problem consists of deciding whether $\phi_2$ is a model conservative extension of $\phi_1$.
 The proof in \cite{conservextdl} shows that this problem is undecidable for both finite instances and arbitrary instances.